wazuh/wazuh-documentation/source/cloud-security/azure/ms-graph-api-setup.rst

 One of the more ubiquitous alerts that an organization of any size receives is spam emails.
 In this case, we can specifically examine an example of a spam email containing malicious content and examine how Microsoft Graph & Wazuh report on this information.

-We can set up the Wazuh module for Microsoft Graph to monitor the security resource and the ``alerts_v2`` relationship within our Microsoft 365 tenant described in :ref:`retrieving_content`.
+We can set up the Wazuh module for Microsoft Graph to monitor the security resource and the ``alerts_v2`` relationship within our Microsoft 365 tenant described in :ref:`Retrieving content <retrieving_content>`.
 We also enable **Microsoft Defender for Office 365** within the Microsoft 365 tenant.
 Microsoft Defender for Office 365 monitors email messages for threats such as spam and malicious attachments.

 Detect malicious email
 ^^^^^^^^^^^^^^^^^^^^^^